-Keep It Up! is Accepting Applications for Implementation
+Keep It Up! – Now Accepting Applications for Implementation

 Keep It Up!
-(KIU!) is accepting applications from community-based organizations (CBO) and other HIV service organizations to implement KIU! as part of their existing HIV prevention and testing services.
-While the deadline for Letters of Intent has passed, we are still accepting applications regardless of whether your organization provided a Letter of Intent.
+(KIU!) is now accepting applications from community-based organizations (CBO) and other HIV service organizations to implement KIU! as part of their existing HIV prevention and testing services.

 KIU!, an online e-health primary HIV prevention intervention, was recently selected by the CDC Prevention Synthesis Project as a “best evidence” HIV risk reduction intervention for diverse young men who have sex with men.
 The next phase of KIU! will investigate the effectiveness and cost-effectiveness of providing KIU! in CBOs and other HIV service organizations throughout the United states, as compared to a direct-to-consumer delivery approach.
 Click here to read our Request for Proposals (RFP) to learn more about eligibility and application requirements.